dd-group01/phase03/_pages/page04.md

 ---
-title: Which are the topics linked to sexism?
+title: All women are sluts*
 cover:
 number: 4
 ---